tomasmark79/bitwig/README.md

 # Bitwig Transport Control Script
 # Forget the spacebar.
 The king is dead.
 Long live the Side Mouse Button.

-This project will help you focus on creating in Bitwig Studio on Linux and experience a truly amazing Bitwig experience.
+- This project will help you focus on creating in Bitwig Studio on Linux and experience a truly amazing Bitwig experience.
 - The project focuses on controlling the transport layer using the mouse and possibly other global keyboard shortcuts in Linux.
 - The project also solves the ongoing problems with stolen SPACEBAR plug-ins.
 This problem will simply disappear, because you will have the most comfortable option of Play/Stop transport control.

 # What is it about?
 This script activates the Bitwig Studio window and simulates pressing the space bar to start or stop the transport.
 It is particularly useful when a plugin window is in focus, as the space bar may not work in that case.
 Very often scenario not only in Linux!

-# Magic with the mouse side button
+# Mouse Side Button Actions
+- Mouse Forward Button: Play transport while the button is pressed; stop when released.
+- Mouse Backward Button: Start playing transport when the button is pressed; stop when the button is pressed again (toggle).

+## Video overview

 https://github.com/user-attachments/assets/e7ff335d-3596-4ca7-b877-27b0e742fe06

+## Todo

+lot of combination which will come in future

+# Guide
 Here's a step-by-step guide on how to set up and use the two scripts (`key_sender.sh` and `prepare_environment.sh`) for controlling the transport (play/stop) in Bitwig Studio using mouse buttons in a Linux environment with Xorg.

 ### Prerequisites: